 Her eyes softened and she said that she, too, had had the same question.
-She had already done her research and found that the most helpful information came from the blogs and information that this Surrogacy Agency had provided.
-She also had medical information that her own OB/GYN had provided her.
+As she did her research, she found that the most helpful information came from Omega Family Global’s website.
+She also had medical information that her own OB/GYN had given her.

 The reasons behind having to be a mother

 1. You must be familiar with your body

 The information she found stated that if you have not been pregnant before, you have no idea how your body is going to react to pregnancy.
 In addition, you would not know if you are prone to risks such as preeclampsia that could endanger yourself and the child.

 When I found out I was pregnant, I asked my mom what sort of conditions she faced.
 She relayed that she had to be on bed rest because she is a small woman and it was hard for her to carry.
 In my case, my iron level went so low that I had to have a special diet that was high in iron.
 I couldn’t have known this had I not had Beth.